IMDEA Software

 His research interests lie around formal program analysis and verification,abstract interpretation, and program transformation.
 His primary research activities are centered on the certification of program correctness, the verification of compiler optimizations, and the transformation of verification results in the presence of program transformations.

 More precisely, I focus on the interaction between compilation and verification condition generators (VC generators), which are used in many interactive verification environments to guarantee the correctness of source programs, and by several proof carrying code (PCC) architectures to check the correctness of compiled programs.
-The main objective of this analysis is to show that it is possible to transfer evidence of program correctness from a source program to its compiled counterpart.

 Software